Beluki/Frozen-Blog/README.md

 Frozen-Blog is tested on Windows 7 and 8 and on Debian (both x86 and x86-64) using Python 3.3+, Flask 0.10+ and Frozen-Flask 0.11+.
 I always use the latest MetaFiles from git.
-Python 2.x is not supported.
+Older versions are not supported.

 The encoding for pages and posts is UTF-8 with an optional BOM signature.
 It can be changed in the configuration files.
 Input can use any newline format.
 The output